adobe/spectrum-web-components/packages/overlay/README.md

 `receivesFocus` tells the overlay stack to throw focus into the overlay after it has opened.

 `notImmediatelyClosable` prevents immediate clicks from closing the overlay.
-For example, since `focus` events are dispatched before `click` events, set `notImmediatelyClosable: true` when triggering an overlay via `focus`.
+If you find that a trigger event is immediately overridden with a subsequent click (for instance, a `focus` trigger that should be closed on `click`), set `notImmediatelyClosable: true` to disregard clicks that coincide with the opening trigger.

 ### Events